retheviper/YoutubeDownloader/README.md

 ## TL;DR

-A simple GUI application to download youtube videos
+A simple GUI application to download youtube videos (Mac only)

 ## Screenshot